From Price to Expertise to Performance - Canadians Make a…

 Why?
 The housing affordability rate has dropped 21% in 6 years, likely the key driver, moreso than immigration, high tech business success, or income growth.
 In San Francisco, people have to pay whatever the market demands.
 And renters haven’t been looking really.
 Only 16% bother to contact a realtor.

-Homes in the San Francisco Bay Area, lead in selling above asking (67%).
+Homes in the San Francisco Bay Area, lead in selling above asking in 2016 (67%).
 And just south in San Jose, homes sold for a whopping 68% above their purchase prices.
 These areas are rated as the top cities in the US to invest in real estate.
 San Jose and San Francisco led California in home price gains, followed by Sacramento and Los Angeles.
 San Diego’s not far behind.
-The strength of Sacramento real estate has to be the surest sign of an overheated market in San Francisco county.

 And with home prices staying or rising, the forecast for apartment rentals is high demand and high prices — great news for rental income property investors.
 Accommodation costs are a significant personal and professional problem for Californians which may never go away.